sarn1/example-cybersource-csharp-api-rest/README.md

 <!-- ABOUT THE PROJECT -->
 ## Example C# Code For Posting to CyberSource APIs

 This is sample code to show you how to post to CyberSource web APIs.
-This sample is posting to the development environment at `https://apitest.cybersource.com`  From this code, you will be able to create the request headers that is needed in order for your calls to be authorized.
+This sample is posting to the development environment at `https://apitest.cybersource.com`  From this code, you will be able to create the request headers necessary for your calls to be authorized by CyberSource.
 If you're still stuck, read in more details at https://sarn.phamornsuwana.com/c-code-for-cybersource-rest-apis/

 <!-- GETTING STARTED -->